AndrewEC/har-server/README.md

 A sample `_config.yml` with all available configuration options available can be found in the [root of this project](./_config.yml).

+### Header and Query Naming Conventions
+By default, the har-server will treat all header and query parameter names in the configuration and in the HAR files as case-insensitive.

 ### Configuration Properties: